intervall-ludger/DICOM-Anonymizer/README.md

 This project is licensed under the MIT License.

-## Acknowledgements

-- Thanks to the pydicom community for providing a robust library to work with DICOM files.
-- The PyQt6 community for the comprehensive GUI library.

 ## Feedback

 Feedback is greatly appreciated.
 If you find any bugs or have suggestions, please open an issue in the repository.